stefangary/Cloud-Data-Transfer-Speed-Benchmarks/README.md

 *Jacob Green*

 The work of [Ryan Abernathy](https://github.com/earthcube2020/ec20_abernathey_etal) is expanded upon in this repository,
-aiming to benchmark cloud storage read throughput of file types essential to Machine Learning and Geospatial Weather applications.
+aiming to benchmark cloud storage read throughput of file types essential to Machine Learning, Geospatial, & Weather applications.
 As the need for on-demand retrival from cloud-based stores increases, documenting the access speeds of widely-used file types is more
 important than ever before.
 By using Dask, a pythonic parallel computation library, we can measure the strenths, limitations, and
 overall performance of parallel reads from the cloud.